Justin Berry: Media appearances

 Berry, Eichenwald and Gourlay appeared on C-SPAN, giving testimony before the Oversight and Investigations Subcommittee of the United States House Committee on Energy and Commerce.
 Berry and Eichenwald were interviewed on Larry King Live by host Larry King on April 4, 2006.

 On May 9, 2006, the NBC television series Law & Order: Special Victims Unit aired an episode called "Web" that bears similarities to Berry's story.

 On October 25, 2006, Berry, and Eichenwald appeared on a blog interview called The Darkness to Light Show: Breaking the Conspiracy of Silence.

 He was on the May 23, 2012, episode of the Dr. Phil Show called "Behind the Lens: Child Pornography".

 Disappearance

 Justin Berry disappeared in Mexico on August 21, 2018, when he was 32 years old.
-He is believed to be deceased.